Aneeta-Xavier/new_project_AIE6/README.md

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

 Answer:
-- In multi-user environments, globals = shared across users → data collisions
+- Global variables are shared across all users, which can lead to data collisions in multi-user environments.
+For instance, if multiple users interact with the application simultaneously, they might inadvertently access or modify the same global variable, causing unpredictable behavior. ​
-- user_session ensures each user has isolated state
+- user_session ensures each user has isolated state, providing a separate session for each user.
+This isolation maintains data integrity and prevents one user's data from affecting another's session. ​
-- Python globals are not thread-safe or async-safe in frameworks like Chainlit
+Chainlit
+- Python's global variables are not thread-safe, especially in asynchronous frameworks like Chainlit.
+Without proper synchronization mechanisms, concurrent access to global variables can result in race conditions and inconsistent data states. ​
 ### On Message

 First, we load our chain from the user session: